Provided by the publisher.

 Enemies are simple, and not complex.
 However, they can be rather annoying at times and randomly get in your way.
 Bosses are the most interesting, it’s the same creature but with new tricks up its sleeve each time.
 You also have new tricks, so you can put them to the test!
 The boss fights are probably my favorite part of the game, there’s so much skill you can put into with what you’ve learned.

-The art is practically 8 bit, with not much to say.
+The art in Xeodrifter is almost 8 bit, with not much to say.
 It looks nice on the Switch screen, but again, it’s nothing special.
 Music is decent, but nothing special.
 My biggest gripe is how few checkpoints there are.
 There is only one save point on each planet, with about 4 checkpoints per level, all of which are around the boss fights.
 Although there is little to no load time, it is still frustrating with how most of the time, I am so close to saving but then I die and have to restart a large portion.
 It’s a LARGE gripe.

 Overall, the game is good.
 It’s oozing with retro charm, but that charm ends up having problems.
 The checkpoints are too far apart from each other, which causes major frustrations.
 However, the game has a lot of good points.
 Pick it up if you have some extra cash, and you have a want to play a retro game.